Navigating boat insurance

 It’s kind of like a canopy

 Once your boat is out of the water, its insured status can get vague.
 For instance, if you are driving your boat on a trailer, and get into an accident, the coverage in your auto policy takes effect.
 However, your boat insurance often does not factor in.
 So, to make sure you are covered both in water and on land, consider an umbrella policy.
-It’s expanded liability coverage that can help cover you in this scenario (and plenty of high-cost scenarios not involving boats as well).
+It’s expanded liability coverage that can help protect you in this scenario (and plenty of high-cost scenarios not involving boats as well).

 That’s a boatload of options